devleaks/followthegreens/docs/plugin.md

 ## What's New in Release 2

+Release 2 is called _Follow the greens 4D_ (and may be abbreviated FtG4D).

 - Follow the greens «rabbit» light speed and length automagically adjusted to invite pilots to speed up or slow down taxi ride.
 - A few parameters can be adjusted in a configuration file.
 - Routing algorithms attempt to respect taxiway network constraints.